zachjennings/zachjennings.github.io/research/index.md

 permalink: /research/
 ---
 <img src="{{ site.baseurl }}/assets/MaunaKea_Subaru.jpg" style="width: 60%" title="Subaru Telescope, where most of my thesis data comes from.">
-I've worked on a wide array of projects over my career in astronomy; here are some of those I've been most involved in.
+I've worked on a wide array of projects over my career in astronomy; here are some I've been most involved in.
 Please click the links for a bit more info about what I've done!

 ###[Globular Clusters:](gcs.html)